wijayajason08-cloud/msme-review-insights/README.md

 > Status: Work in Progress

-This project analyzes user reviews of MSME (micro, small, and medium enterprise) financial apps (e.g., BukuWarung, BukuKas) on the Google Play Store using NLP to uncover real, data-backed pain points — then builds a lightweight prototype addressing the top issue.
+This project analyzes user reviews of MSME (micro, small, and medium enterprise) financial apps (e.g., BukuWarung, BukuKas) on the Google Play Store using NLP to uncover real, data-backed pain points, then builds a lightweight prototype addressing the top issue.

 ## Background